-Although the transfer is not notified to the borrowers, the legal opinion confirms that such notification is not required to fully perfect the transfer of ownership in the mortgage loans to the SSPE.
+Although the transfer is not notified to the borrowers/lessees, the French legal opinion confirms that such notification is not required to fully perfect the transfer of ownership in the loans to the Issuer.
 Accordingly, this transaction does not operate by way of an unperfected assignment and the issue of triggers does not arise.